 Fielder makes a local business owner put his money where his mouth is, suggesting that they offer $100 to anyone who disagrees with the claim that his burger is the best in the city.
 An obviously terrible idea, what makes this proposal so hilarious is the fact that he gets the business owner to sign off on it.
 The business owner won’t put his own money behind the claim, though, so Fielder pays $6,000 to everyone who disagrees about the burger.

 There’s plenty of danger in the world of online dating, which is why Fielder came up with a brilliant way to make sure that women feel safe when meeting men for the first time: He’ll follow the women and watch their every move.
 Effectively substituting one kind of creepy date for another, Fielder gets plenty of justified laughs out of this conceit, especially when we discover his plans for collecting fingerprints from potential dates.

-- The best comedies on Amazon Prime right now
+- The best free movies on YouTube right now (September 2023)

 - The 62 best HBO series streaming right now (November 2022)